US, Saudi Arabia call for warring sides in Sudan to extend ‘imperfect’ cease-fire

 “While imperfect, an extension nonetheless will facilitate the delivery of urgently needed humanitarian assistance to the Sudanese people,” the statement said.

-The statement also urged Sudan’s military government and the rival Rapid Support Forces to continue negotiations.
+The statement also urged Sudan’s military government and the rival Rapid Support Forces to continue negotiations to reach an agreement on extending the cease-fire.

 The fighting broke out in mid-April between the military and the powerful RSF.
 Both military chief Gen. Abdel-Fattah Burhan and RSF leader Gen. Mohammed Hamdan Dagalo led the 2021 coup that removed the Western-backed government of Prime Minister Abdalla Hamdok.